-- Erysipelas recidivans: Characteristic history with early erysipelas tetrade (fever, redness, painful swelling, acute lymphadenopathy).
+Erysipelas recidivans: Characteristic history with the early erysipelas tetrad (fever, redness, painful swelling, acute lymphadenopathy).
 Laboratory: signs of inflammation.

-- Macrochelia of other cause: No variable course.
-Mostly evident underlying diseases like exfoliative chelitis and others.
+Macrocheilia of other cause: No variable course.
+Mostly evident underlying diseases such as exfoliative cheilitides etc.

-- Facial nerve palsy of other cause: not combined with other partial symptoms of Melkersson-Rosenthal syndrome.
+Facial paresis of other cause: not combined with other partial symptoms of Melkersson-Rosenthal syndrome.